balcortex/100_days_code_web_development/README.md

 ## Day 059 - 2023/10/31

 Today I learned how to loop over array items using the for ... of, and the for ... in loops.
 The first one iterates over values, while the last iterates over indices.

+## Day 060 - 2023/11/01

+Today I learned about the forEach method of the Array objects, which receives a callback function as a parameter and executes it for each item.